 To ensure the effective discharge of its functions and responsibilities, the Board has established and delegated certain power and responsibilities to the Board Committees which have been set up, namely the Audit Committee, Nomination Committee and Remuneration Committee.
 The Board Committees are entrusted with specific powers and responsibilities to oversee the relevant matters, in accordance with their respective Terms of References and operating procedures.
 These committees were formed in order to ensure an optimum structure for efficient and effective decision-making in the organisation.
 The Chairman of the respective committees will report to the Board the proceedings, deliberations and outcomes of these meetings and such reports are incorporated into the Board papers.

 The Board remains fully responsible for the direction and control of the Group.

 Nomination Committee Report

-The members of the Nomination Committee ("NC") consist of three (3) Non-Executive Directors and meet as and when required.
-The current members of the NC are:
+The Nomination Committee ("NC") currently consist of three (3) members, the majority of whom are Independent Non-Executive Directors as follows: